murb/geonames_dump/README.md

 Search order is the following :

 1. Cities
-2. Alternate names (names in non-latin alphabets)
+2. Alternate names (localised names)
 3. First level admin subdivisions
 4. Second level admin subdivisions
-5. Features (lakes, mountains and others various features)
+5. (other) Features (lakes, mountains and others various features)

 Now to find a city for example :